Repairing Kitchen Faucet, Model 10416 (Updated)

 Kohler products are built to last a lifetime, but like any mechanical device, occasional maintenance may be necessary.
 Some common problems you may encounter with your kitchen faucet are leaking around the base of the faucet, sporadic disruption in the water flow when initially turning on the faucet, and low water flow from the hand held sprayer.
 Fortunately, in only an hour, you can make the necessary repairs yourself.

-- To repair your Kohler Kitchen Faucet, specifically Model 10416, first, you need to locate the model number of your fixture.
-There should be a tag attached to the faucet’s cold water supply line under the sink.
-The P/N number, printed on the tag, is the model number.
-Because Kohler parts have a lifetime warranty, they will replace the parts for free.
-Contact Kohler’s Customer Care Center by calling 1-800-456-4537 or at this Internet address.
-Parts should reach you by mail within a week to ten days.
+First, find the model number (P/N number) of your fixture, which is located on a tag attached to the faucet’s cold water supply line.
+Because Kohler parts have a lifetime warranty, they will be replaced for free by contacting Kohler’s Customer Care Center at 1-800-456-4537 or by visiting this Internet address.
+You should receive the parts by mail within a week to ten days.
 Here’s a list of parts you’ll need:

 - O-Ring Faucet Repair Kit – Item GP30420